neuronsimulator/nrn/docs/python/programming/math/vector.rst

 ----

-.. method:: Vector.append
+.. method:: Vector.append(arg1, arg2, ...) -> Vector

-    Syntax:
-        ``obj = vsrcdest.append(vec1, vec2, ...)``

-    Description:
     Concatenate values onto the end of a vector.
     The arguments may be either scalars or vectors.
-        The values are appended to the end of the ``vsrcdest`` vector.
+    The values are appended to the end of the vector.

     Example: